ulamaca/DRLND_P2_Continuous_Control/Report.md

 This technique enhances data efficiency greatly by creating off-policy learning (improving a policy other than the trajectory generating one) alike capability for PG algorithm.

 ### **Implementation**
-My implementation is based on the idea of Algorithm 1 in John Schulman et al's 2017 paper:
+My implementation is based on the idea of Algorithm 1 in John Schulman et al's 2017 paper: [Algorithm 1][image2]

 where policy ($\pi$) is a Gaussian whose mean and variance are tuneable (the mean $\mu$ is represented by a multi-layer fully perceptron whereas the variance is parametrized seperately by another independent set of variables).